nemild/smart-contract-best-practices/smart-contracts.md

 ##### Automatic Deprecation

 During testing, you can force an automatic deprecation by preventing any actions after a certain time period.
-For example, a beta contract may work for several weeks and then automatically shut down all actions, except for the final withdrawal.
+For example, an alpha contract may work for several weeks and then automatically shut down all actions, except for the final withdrawal.

 ```
 modifier isActive() {